Welcome to the wonderful world of Enscribe 0.1.0

 mode.

-switches.
-They do reduce image quality, but they sound better, and are
+reduce image quality, but they sound better, and are more

-your output audio, I suggest you bring down your high frequency stop to
+audio, I suggest you bring down your high frequency stop to around

-If you are using your file in a lossless way, feel free to place your
+using your file in a lossless way, feel free to place your images

-images anywhere in the spectrum, they should survive just fine.
+anywhere in the spectrum, they should survive just

 makes the crescendo towards the end.